Project Papers

 Titles and Abstracts of Submitted and Accepted Papers

-International Scientific Committee: Fabio Bravo, scientific coordinator and principal investigator (Univ.
+International Advisory and Scientific Committee: Fabio Bravo, scientific coordinator and principal investigator (Univ.
 Bologna, Italy), Guido Alpa (Univ.
 La Sapienza Rome, Italy), Enrico Al Mureden (Univ.
 Bologna, Italy), Piergiorgio Degli Esposti (Univ.
 Bologna, Italy), Jessica Eynard (Univ.
 Toulouse Capitole, France), Vera Fanti (Univ.
 Chieti-Pescara, Italy), Manuel Ignacio Feliu Rey (Univ.
 Carlos III Madrid, Spain), Giusella Finocchiaro (Univ.
 Bologna, Italy), Massimo Franzoni (Univ.
 Bologna, Italy), Claudia Golino (Univ.
 Bologna, Italy), Marco Lamandini (Univ.
 Bologna, Italy), Rubén Martínez Gutiérrez (Univ.
 Alicante, Spain), Luca Mavelli (Univ.
 Kent, UK), Daniela Memmo (Univ.
 Bologna, Italy), Eva Maria Menéndez Sebastian (Univ.
 Oviedo, Spain), Rebecca Montanari (Univ.
 Bologna, Italy), Pier Luigi Morara (Univ.
 Bologna, Italy), Angelo Giuseppe Orofino (Univ.
 LUM Degennaro, Casamassima-Bari, Italy), Julián Valero Torrijos (Univ.
 Murcia, Spain), Nadia Zorzi Galgano (Univ.
 Bologna, Italy)

 Technical Committee: Katia De Luca (Cooperatives Europe), Giorgio Nanni (Legacoop Nazionale, Italy), Piero Ingrosso (PICO Foundation and Alma Vicoo, Italy), Emiliano Galanti (Lagacoop Romagna, Italy), Luca Petrone (Federcoop Romagna, Italy), Vladimiro Buda (Onit Spa, Italy)